A Foodcentric Life

 • Sunflower seeds: By raw not roasted or flavored.

-• Flax seed: I keep whole flaxseed in my pantry and grind them fresh.
+• Flax seeds: I keep whole flax seed in my pantry and grind them fresh.
 You can buy pre-ground if preferred.
 Whole seeds keep longer than ground.
 Use an inexpensive coffee/spice grinder like this.

-• Maple syrup: Buy the real stuff, not the fake, brown stuff made with corn syrup.
+• Maple syrup: Buy pure maple syrup, not the fake stuff made with corn syrup.
+Read the label.
+The real stuff is more expensive, but better tasting and better for you.
 Note for lower sugar below.

 • Swap pecans for walnuts.